 I think the bass knob is the most important EQ knob available on your guitar amp. you can play with it to see how many bass frequencies you can squeeze out of your guitar amp.

-You need to spend some time playing with these knobs to get the tone as clean as possible. keep tweaking things here and there until you find the best amp settings the suits your bass guitar.
+You need to spend some time playing with these knobs to get the tone as clean as possible. keep tweaking things here and there until you find the best amp settings the suit your bass guitar.

 Can you Damage a Guitar Amp by Playing a Bass through it?